ArturoCharleston/finm-fixedincome-2025/exam_prep/concepts_theory.md

 1. Is not as interesting as duration.
 The action is in duration
 2. Is the second derivative of the price with respect to rates.
 Now we are not adding a minus, as in duration.
 3. For a zero coupon bond, it is (T-t)^2, time to maturity squared

+### Homework Week 2

+- Duration is presented in years (divide by 365.25)
+- Modified duration is Duration/(1+YTM/n), where n is the number of periods that pay a coupon.